Family: Anacardiaceae

 Soil & Siteprefers average but will tolerate drier when established

-Leavesalternate and pinnate compound.
-During the growing season the color changes from chartreuse to a bright yellow.
-In the fall the color ranges from yellow to orange to scarlet.
-An addition color is the petiole and rachis which are a fuzzy rosy red.
+LeavesAlternate and pinnate compound.
+During the growing season, the color changes from chartreuse to a bright yellow.
+In the fall, the color ranges from yellow to orange to scarlet.
+An additional color is the petiole and rachis, which are fuzzy, rosy red.

 DimensionsSeems to be a lot of discrepancy about the size.
 Many places list it as 10-12 by 10-12 and some 6-8 by 6-8.
 Only time will tell. .